Make your own alternative water filter with just $35 worth of materials from any local hardware store.

 Step 7: Repeat Steps 1-5

 After drilling a hole into the lid, you are now done with half of your water filtration system.
 Repeat steps 1-5 on another bucket.
-Once you are done, place the other half of your filtration system on top of your setup.
+Once you are done, place the other half of your water filter system on top of your setup.

 Step 8: Pour Water into the System